jonahaag/MOB-SLAM/docs/get_going.md

 # pwd==.../Model_based_SLAM
 ./run.sh
 ```
-First a popup dialog will open, allowing you to chose the mode and SLAM version.
+First a popup dialog will open, allowing you to chose the mode consisting of the GUI layout, SLAM version, and navigation mode.

 <img src="images/welcome_dialog.png" alt="" width="300"/>

-The mode refers to two different layout options of the GUI:
+The two options for the GUI layout are:

 * `Main`: the intended final layout consisting of